mys31f/bashsetup/README.md

 ***mys31f's setup scripts***

 These script files are made to get things to work for you on some of the most popular Linux distributions.
 This includes Arch Linux and its derivatives; Debian and its derivatives; Fedora; Manjaro; OpenSUSE and its derivatives; and Ubuntu and its derivatives.
+This can be used for deployment for switching from Windows or Mac OS to Linux for offices and organizations (if any of them even know that I do this anyways)

 ***Requirements***